How to Cook with Mixed Frozen Seafood: Pasta in Wine Sauce

 Pasta with Frozen Mixed Seafood

-Even if your budget is limited, you can produce a very good version of this dish with frozen seafood.
+Even if your budget is limited, you can produce a very good version of Spaghetti allo Scoglio with frozen seafood.
 I see very reasonably priced bags of frozen mixed seafood everywhere I go.
-Costco has a huge bag, Aldi has a one-pound option for around $8, and my Asian grocery has a very nice 14 oz. bag for $3.99.
+Costco has a huge bag, Aldi has a one-pound option for around $8, and my Asian grocery has a very nice 14-oz. bag for $3.99.
 They all contain shrimp, squid, mussels, and clams.
-The Asian grocery version adds octopus and fake crab, but the crab quality is still quite high.
-I stared at these bags for years, thinking, "Great price, but what would you do with them?"
-In truth, most good seafood recipes can be modified to use frozen mixed seafood for delicious results.
+The Asian grocery version adds octopus and fake crab, but it's still a nice bag of seafood.
+(I stared at these bags for years, thinking, "Great price, but what would you do with them?" ) In truth, most good seafood recipes can be modified to use frozen mixed seafood for delicious results.

 Bags of frozen mixed seafood from Costco, Walmart, Aldi and other groceries are good values for quality seafood.

-One word of caution with the mussels: they must be cleaned, even if the box says they are ready to eat.
+One word of caution with the frozen mussels in the shell: they must be cleaned, even if the box says they are ready to eat.
 They are not ready to eat.
 They need to be washed and any residual "beards" removed.
 Thaw the mussels in a colander and place them in a large bowl.
-Then wash and clean your mussels, but retain the liquid from the bowl.
-Strain this liquid with a fine sieve to remove any sand, shell, or beard portion.
+Then, wash and clean your mussels, but first, retain the liquid from the bowl.
+Strain this liquid through a fine sieve to remove any sand, shell, or beard portion.

 Ingredients for Spaghetti with Mixed Seafood

-The ingredients needed for this recipe can all be found at your local supermarket or Aldi.
+The ingredients needed for this recipe can be found at your local supermarket, Aldi, Walmart, or other chain grocery stores.

 Wine for Cooking on a Budget